jessekinsman/indesign-jump-to-page/README.md

-# indesign-link-search
+# indesign-jump-to-page

-Search for specific links in an indesign document or book and then view the links within the document
+Ever used the jump to page dialog while you were in a book and get the error message that says this is not a valid page number?
+I do it all the time.

+This fixes that problem.
+This script gives you a jump to page dialog that will take you to any page in the book regardless if the document is open or not.

 Compatible with InDesign CS6 and tested on OSX